 6. Don’t Give Up

-It takes an average of 8 attempts to engage a target decision maker.
-That number can increase dramatically depending on the level of decision-maker and the size of the company.
+It takes an average of 8 attempts to engage a target decision-maker.
+That number can increase dramatically depending on the level of the decision-maker and the size of the company.
 Unfortunately, almost half of all salespeople give up after making fewer than three attempts.

 If the sales play ends before the prospect is successfully engaged, then set the prospect aside for a time.
 Let it rest.
 And then create a new sales play that can be deployed at a later date.

 Creating Sales Plays

 Building sales plays will help instill proven best practices into your sales process and make those best practices repeatable and scalable.
 Each sales play should include the recommended steps, time frame, and any related content or resources to go with those steps, such as:

 Check out a Sample Play from one of LeadG2’s custom Sales Playbooks here!

 *Editor's Note: This blog has been updated from its original publish date.